 Mr. Middleton, 63, served as our Chairman of the Board from June 1990 until May 2012.
 He has been a General Partner in Sanderling Ventures since 1987.
 Prior to that time, he was an independent investor in the biomedical field.
 From 1984 to 1986, Mr. Middleton was Managing General Partner of Morgan Stanley Ventures.
-He joined Genentech, Inc. in 1978 and was a part of the management team in the company's early formative period, assisting in developing its strategy and holding a variety of roles including Vice Presidencies of Finance, Administration, and Corporate Development, and Chief Financial Officer.
+He joined Genentech, Inc. in 1978 and was a part of the founding management team, assisting in developing its strategy and holding a variety of roles including Vice Presidencies of Finance, Administration, and Corporate Development, and Chief Financial Officer.
 Mr. Middleton also served as President of Genentech Development Corporation.
 Prior to that time, he served as a consultant with McKinsey & Company and as a Vice President of Chase Manhattan Bank.
-Mr. Middleton is a director of two publicly held biotechnology companies, Endocyte, Inc. and Pacira Pharmaceuticals, Inc. He also serves as a member of the board of directors of several privately held biomedical companies.
+Mr. Middleton serves on the board of directors of biotechnology companies, Endocyte, Inc. (Nasdaq: ECYT) and Pacira Pharmaceuticals, Inc. (Nasdaq: PCRX).
+He also serves as a member of the board of directors of several privately held biomedical companies.
 Mr. Middleton holds an M.B.A. from Harvard University and a B.S. degree in Chemistry from the Massachusetts Institute of Technology.
-Mr. Middleton's business experience provides a unique perspective on the Company's strategic initiatives, investor markets and financial outlook and his service on the Board for over 20 years provides valuable insight.
+Mr. Middleton's business experience provides a unique perspective on the Company's strategic initiatives, investor markets and financial outlook.
+His service on the Board for over 20 years provides valuable insight into the evolution of our products and technology.